 There are still some slots open for volunteers who can sign up online and indicate which committee on which they would like to serve.
 Volunteers get together for a Festival Night Out the first Thursday of each month for a dutch treat dinner at a sponsoring restaurant.
 The next outing is Sept.
 6 at Meat & Potato Restaurant.

 After the festival, Owen will host a special concert for the Duluth Fall Festival Committee and volunteers at the Red Clay Theater.
-Tickets for the October concert will be discounted for festival workers.
+Tickets for the October festival will be discounted for festival workers.

 For more information about the festival or to volunteer, visit www.duluthfallfestival.org.